systematic-magic/AgingPubMed/research_papers_html.rst

 10. Copyright
 ------------
 10.1.
-Check that copyright section has a title "Copyright ©" (:ref:`title case<title_case>` and followed by copyright symbol (©)).
+Check that copyright section has a title “Copyright:” (:ref:`title case<title_case>`).

 10.2.
-Check that copyright string starts with a YEAR followed by:
+Check that copyright string starts with copyright symbol (©) and is followed by a YEAR.

+10.3.
+Check that the YEAR is followed by:

 :sample:`Last name of first author et al.`